upstash/upsy/README.md

 ### 1. Getting Started

-To get started, you'll need an [OpenAI](https://openai.com) account and an [Upstash](https://console.upstash.com) account.
+To get started, you'll need an [OpenAI](https://openai.com), [Fly](https://fly.io/) and [Upstash](https://console.upstash.com) accounts.
 After signing in to Upstash, create one Redis and one Vector database - these will later contain your Slack data.
 Unless you change the default configuration, choose a dimension of 1536 for your Upstash Vector database.
 Simply creating these databases is enough for now; we'll get back to this step in the setup.

 ### 2. Slack Setup